inwenis/blog/post9.md

 key != cert

+cert
+a certificate proves that a public key belongs to a given entity.
+The cert includes the public key and info about it. and CA's signature validating the cert.
+So the CA signes saying "I prove that this public key belongs to this person/entity"

 SSL vs TLS

-SSH (Secure SHell protocol) - protocol that allows to execute shell commands over a secure connection
+SSH (Secure SHell protocol) - protocol that allows to execute shell commands over a secure connection SFTP is ssh FTP. it is an extension of SSH. to connect to a sftp you need a private ssh key.
+The public ssh key (you'r provaites key counterpart) is stored at the server.

 client can be anonymous in TLS - usually the case on web TLS can be mutual - if the client has a cert the servers will/can validate it